aflaxman/gbd/public/_sources/dismod_data_server.txt

 4. Can store produce a `json version of the model <dismod_data_json.html>`_ in response to an HTTP POST request

+5. "Warm Start", i.e. use results of previous calculation as initial values to speed convergence.

 Adjust Data and Priors
 ----------------------